Port of Oakland

-Port of Oakland logo, since 2024.

 The Port of Oakland is the port authority for the city of Oakland, California, United States.
-Its primary responsibilities are the operation of the Oakland Seaport and the Oakland San Francisco Bay Airport.
+Its primary responsibilities are the operation of the Oakland Seaport and Oakland San Francisco Bay Airport.
 It also operates a commercial real estate business as the owner of Jack London Square, Airport Business Park, and more than 875 acre of waterfront property.
 It operates a municipal electric utility that serves port-owned properties.

 As an independent city department, the port authority is led by seven port commissioners who are nominated by the mayor of Oakland and appointed by the Oakland City Council.
 It is self-funded, with an annual operating revenue of $408,700,000 as of 2023.